 When to send: Three days after cart abandonment

 Until this point, you’ve been nudging and encouraging.
 For the third email, it’s time to get into selling mode with a tantalizing offer like free shipping or a discount on their order.
+This is your final chance to convert the sale, so focus on tailoring the language of the email to be as persuasive as possible.
+Coupled with an exciting offer, you have a better chance of closing the sale.

-A perfect third email:
+The third email:

 - Is the final sell